Over the years I have been lucky enough to join a gym, but having cerebral palsy made it difficult for me to work out on some of their equipment.

-It also never made any difference to the little muscle tone I have on my left side or my aerobic fitness because I am dealing with a brain injury and cannot exercise for long.
+It also never made any difference to the little muscle tone I have on my left side or my aerobic fitness, because I deal with a brain injury.
 I have recently taken to climbing stairs for exercise.

 The following information may help other people think about this type of exercise.

 - Climbing stairs is low impact and is safe on the knee joints;

 - It can be done any time of day;

 - Climbing stairs tones the leg muscles and supports the heart;

 - It allows us to burn many calories in a shorter period;

 - It’s something we can build up to very quickly;

 - It’s quick and easy and doesn’t cost a penny.

 - If this isn’t something you do often start by climbing two flights of stairs, this will help the heart and muscles adjust;